Brussels at the centre of geographical movements of enterprises in Belgium

-In 2019, 1,833 Brussels enterprises have moved to Flanders.
-This is the most significant migratory flow: it is higher by 605 units than the number of migrations of enterprises located in Flanders moving to Brussels (1,228).
-Movements between these two regions account for half of the migrations in Belgium.
-And the share of movements from Brussels to Flanders tends to increase these past few years with 30 % of migratory flows, compared to 26 % in 2017.
+In 2022, 1,847 Brussels enterprises have moved to Flanders.
+This is the most significant migratory flow: it is higher by 555 units than the number of migrations of enterprises located in Flanders moving to Brussels (1,292).
+Movements between these two regions account for almost half of the migrations in Belgium.

-The share of enterprises moving to Brussels is, however, much more pronounced for Walloon enterprises, because the active population of Walloon enterprises is less significant than the one in Flanders.
+The share of enterprises moving to Brussels is, however, much more pronounced for Walloon enterprises, because the active population of Walloon enterprises is smaller than the one in Flanders.

 Purpose and short description